Mirantis/mke-docs/content/docs/migrate-from-MKE-3.md

 custom_kube_proxy_flags
 ```

-MKE 4 supports an 'extraArgs' field for each of these components, accepting a map of key-value pairs.
-MKE 4 will convert these custom flags to the corresponding `extraArgs` field during the upgrade.
-Any flags that cannot be automatically converted will be listed in the upgrade summary.
+MKE 4 supports an `extraArgs` field for each of these components, though, which accepts a map of key-value pairs.
+During upgrade from MKE 3, MKE 4 converts these custom flags to the corresponding `extraArgs` field.
+Any flags that cannot be automatically converted are listed in the upgrade summary.

 #### Example of custom flags conversion